 Sometimes a diversification can let us view a topic from another direction, casting new light on it.

-The last blog made it clear to me that the many medium-sized (6 to 8″) general-purpose knives that I have do really have a role.
+The last blog made it clear to me that the many medium-sized (6 to 8") general-purpose knives that I have do not really have a role.
 That includes my beloved Buck 119 and the various five to eight inch kukris that I have acquired.
-If SHTF or TEOTWAWKI occurs, I will be reaching for one of my larger blades and complementing it with one of my puukot (plural of “puuko”).
+If SHTF or TEOTWAWKI occurs, I will be reaching for one of my larger blades and complementing it with one of my puukkot (plural of “puukko”).
 I have my favourite ten-inch sirupate kukri ready to go on a belt alongside a Mora Companion.
 A small pouch on the belt contains a fire kit and Lansky multi-sharpener.
 Nearby is my barong-handled machete and a crowbar, ready to be added to the rucksac.
 Already on my person I have my Swiss Army knife and mini-Leatherman, along with other items.

 If you are planning to spend good money on survival knives, the sound advice is to “go big” and “go-small”.
 Buy yourself a good chopper that can produce a fire and shelter with minimum effort when they are most needed.
 Get a good fixed blade small knife that can handle more intricate duties.
-Puukot are hard to beat for value and quality.
+Puukkot are hard to beat for value and quality.
 Get what folders you want for EDC.

 Another topic I touched on was that most of the original Bowie knife designs were designed to be primarily weapons.
 This can be seen in the shape of their point profiles, which are often combined with a long false edge.